LucasSD/docvault/README.md

 Please follow the instructions below to run this application.

-1 - download this repo as a zip file and unzip it to your working directory.
+1 - fork this repo and check out branch vanilla-predeploy.
 2 - install Python 3.9 if you haven't already